hyperhyperspace/pulsar/README.md

 # Soliton: The Web Blockchain

-**GOAL**: A Proof-of-Stake Blockchain that can fully run its the consensus on the browser with support for different CPUs speed and tolerant to Winner-Takes-All, Nothing-At-Stake and other attacks.
+**GOAL**: A Proof-of-Stake Blockchain that can fully run its the consensus on the browser with support for different CPUs speed and tolerance to Winner-Takes-All, Nothing-At-Stake and other attacks.

 ## Run (Hawking Testnet):